MetaBrain-Labs/meta-skill/README.en.md

         ├── good-skill/   # Compliant sample
         └── bad-skill/    # Malicious sample (for validator testing only)
 ```

-> Note: There is currently no `tests/` directory.
-Unit testing strategy — TODO.

 ## Installing into an Agent Skills Directory